“You’re the only hurricane I can appreciate.”

 — Willie Dixon

 Hurricane Ruth is old school, real and raw.
 Her vocals are deeply rooted in the blues, but make no mistake she can rock the house!
 She is cut from the same cloth as Big Mama Thornton, Janis Joplin, and Tina Turner.
 Hurricane Ruth pulls from all these greats to create her own unique sound.
-Hurricane Ruth is a powerful, unpredictable, everchanging MUSICAL FORCE OF NATURE!
+Hurricane Ruth is a powerful, unpredictable, everchanging MUSICAL FORCE OF NATURE, with blues roots and a rock and roll heart!

 The Glendale tavern, in Beardstown, Illinois, was Milt LaMaster’s, (Ruth’s father), business.
 Sunday at the Glendale meant jam sessions.
 Musicians came to the Glendale from all over the region to perform.
 Many genres were represented: blues, jazz, country, and big band.
 All these styles are represented in the music Ruth writes and performs today.
 Ruth remembers, at the tender age three, sitting on her dad’s lap, while he played drums in these jams.
 She would keep time on the ride cymbal while he played.
 These Sunday sessions are some of Ruth’s earliest and fondest memories.